Rottnest island

 Natural attractions include spectacular limestone cliff beaches, turquoise bays, squeaky white sand, amazing wildlife and an abundance of marine life.
 Notably, the ‘Quokka’ recently landed Rottnest and Western Australia on the global map thanks to Roger Federer and his famous ‘Quokka selfie’, which he posted in Dec 2017.
 It’s a craze that has continued to grow with literally thousands of Instagram posts now quoting the famous #quokkaselfie hashtag!

-Read on below to find answers to common questions about Rottnest Island
+Read on below to find answers to common questions about Rottnest Island.

-Our Rottnest Island (Wadjemup) Tours
+Rottnest Island Quokka

 It was first known as an island of spirits by the Noongar people who viewed it from the mainland.
 Artefacts dated at over 20,000 years old have been exposed on the island indicating Aboriginal occupation prior to the island’s separation from the mainland.